-The initial public offering price of our ordinary shares will be substantially higher than the net tangible book value per share of our ordinary shares.
+The public offering price of our ordinary shares will be substantially higher than the net tangible book value per share of our ordinary shares.
 Therefore, if you purchase ordinary shares in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 To the extent outstanding options and warrants are exercised, you will incur further dilution.
-Based on the initial public offering price of \$8.00 per share, you will experience immediate dilution of \$6.01 per share, representing the difference between the initial public offering price and our as further adjusted net tangible book value per share after giving effect to this offering.
-Purchasers of ordinary shares in this offering will have contributed approximately 26.8% of the aggregate price paid by all purchasers of our shares but will own only approximately 25.8% of our ordinary shares outstanding after this offering.
+Based on the public offering price of \$5.00 per share, you will experience immediate dilution of \$3.59 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.
+In addition, purchasers of ordinary shares in this offering will have contributed approximately 15.6% of the aggregate price paid by all purchasers of our shares but will own only approximately 21.8% of our ordinary shares outstanding after this offering.